inko-lang/website/source/index.html.md

 ```

 This gives you the benefits of single ownership, but at a fraction of the cost
-compared so languages such as Rust.
+compared to languages such as Rust.
 The use of single ownership also means more
 predictable behaviour and performance, and not having to spend a long time
 adjusting different garbage collection settings.